Three Datatype Defining Rewrite Systems for Datatypes of Integers each extending a Datatype of Naturals: Three DDRSes for datatypes of Integers, each extending a datatype of Naturals

 \subsection{Binary view}

-In Table~\ref{tab:natbinview} a DDRS for a binary view of natural numbers is displayed, which employs the successor function as an auxiliary function.
+In Table~\ref{tab:natbinview} we define a DDRS for a binary view of natural numbers that employs the successor function as an auxiliary function.
 Leading zeros except for the zero itself are removed by~\ref{b1}, and successor terms are rewritten according to $\text{\ref{b2}}-\text{\ref{b5}}$.
-This DDRS contains fifteen (parametric) equations (that is, eighteen equations for the specification of addition and multiplication, and eighteen that serve the rewriting from decimal notation to binary notation via successor terms\footnote{Note that there is no equation [b14.0] that is, $1=S(0)$, because 1 is a normal form in binary view.}).
-Furhermore, in equation~\ref{b10} we use the abbreviation $S^j$ for $j$ applications of the successor function $S$, thus $S^0(t)=t$ and $S^{j+1}(t)=S(S^j(t))$.
+This DDRS contains fifteen (parametric) equations (that is, sixteen equations for the specification of addition and multiplication, and eighteen that serve the rewriting from decimal notation to binary notation via successor terms\footnote{Note that there is no equation [b14.0] that is, $1=S(0)$, because 1 is a normal form in binary view.}).
 In the binary view natural numbers are identified with normal forms in binary notation.
 The specification has a canonical term algebra $\Nat_{bud}$ which is isomorphic to the canonical term algebra $\Nat_{ubd}$ of the specification in Table~\ref{tab:natunview}.
-In~\cite{KW16} it is shown that the rewriting system defined by this DDRS is complete.
+In~\cite{KW16}, \textsc{Kluiving} and \textsc{van Woerkom} prove that this DDRS is complete.

 In Table~\ref{tab:binview} minus and predecessor are introduced and the transition from a signature for natural numbers to a signature for integers is made; the rules in this table extend those of Table~\ref{tab:natbinview} and define the canonical term algebra $\Int_{bud}$ that is isomorphic to the canonical term algebra $\Int_{ubd}$ of the specification in Table~\ref{tab:intunview}.
-The DDRS thus defined contains thirty-three (parametric) equations (so, 36+24 eq's in total).
+The DDRS thus defined contains thirty-three (parametric) equations (thus, 34+24 eq's in total).
 We attempt to provide some intuition for equations~\ref{b26} and \ref{b27}:

 should be equal to $(-x\apb 0) + i,$ so $(-x)\apbz=-( x\apbz)$, and $(-x) \apbu$ is determined by

 Equations~\ref{b24} and \ref{b25} can be explained in a similar way: